ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Overnight</h3>A slight chance of showers and thunderstorms.
-Mostly cloudy, with a low around 67.
-South wind around 7 mph.
-Chance of precipitation
+Mostly cloudy.
+Low around 67, with temperatures rising to around 70 overnight.
-         is 20%.<br></div>
+         Southeast wind around 5 mph.
+Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tuesday</h3>A chance of showers and thunderstorms.
 Mostly cloudy, with a high near 82.
-South wind 6 to 10 mph.
+South wind 5 to 10 mph.
 Chance of precipitation
          is 50%.<br></div>
    </p>
    <p>